cdoremus/deno-blog/posts/A_Comprehensive_Guide_to_Deno_KV.2023-06-30.md

 This is a tough thing to explain in black and white without example code (and in the process prolonging this already-too-long post), so I'll leave this as an exercise for the reader.
 However, please stay tuned.
 I hope to cover this in detail in a future article.

+> 💡 At this point, I'm prototyping a [Deno Deploy playground that demonstrates KV pagination](https://dash.deno.com/playground/kvpagination-playground), but it's quite not ready for prime time yet.

 ### Combining records from multiple indexes with `getMany()`

 The `getMany()` method provides the opportunity to do a number of `get()` calls to separate indexes in one operation.
 The method accepts an array of keys and returns an array of `Deno.KvEntryMaybe` records, objects that include a `key`, `value` and `timestamp` fields.